Cultural Research Centre Museum-Jinja

 Cultural Research Centre Museum (CRC Museum) is a community based museum located on Nile Avenue, Jinja, near the Nile Gardens in Uganda.
-It operates on weekdays from 8:00 am to 5:00 pm and is closed on weekends.

 History

-The Cultural Research Centre was founded in 1997 following a resolution of the 1995 Jinja Diocesan Synod.
+The Cultural Research Centre itself was founded in 1997 following a resolution of the 1995 Jinja Diocesan Synod.
 The Synod encouraged the development of the Lusoga language and the promotion of cultural heritage.

 In 2008, the museum was established by the Catholic Diocese of Jinja to collect, preserve, and display artifacts and cultural practices of the Basoga people in eastern Uganda.

 The museum forms part of the wider Cultural Research Centre (CRC), a faith-based non-governmental organization registered in Uganda in 1997.